Ludwig Schulze

 Curriculum Vitae

 I am a doctoral student at the Department of Political and Social Sciences at the European University Institute.
 In my work, I seek to answer the question of why citizens support authoritarian actors.
-Using various research designs and causal inference methods, I focus on former communist Europe and study how authoritarian actors shape attitudes towards authoritarianism, political conflicts and identities.
-This research aims to improve our understanding of how authoritarian regimes function and how they can leave behind a pro-authoritarian bias.
+Using various research designs and causal inference methods, I focus on former communist Europe and study how authoritarian actors shape attitudes towards autocracy & democracy, political conflicts and identities.
+This research seeks to shed light on the puzzling issue of authoritarian support.
+I am on the 2025/2026 Academic Job Market.

 Working Papers

-2. Going Through The Roof: Difference-in-Differences Designs in Contexts of Natural Boundaries (with Joris Frese)
+5. Going Through The Roof: Difference-in-Differences Designs in Contexts of Natural Boundaries (with Joris Frese) Under Review

-4. The Price of Incompetence: How Policy Mismanagement Fuels a Climate Backlash (with Martín Alberdi)
+6. The Price of Incompetence: How Policy Mismanagement Fuels Climate Backlash (with Martín Alberdi)

 Work in Progress

-3. Dimensions of Gender Equality: Unpacking Sozialization Experiences (with Hans Lueders and Eda Keremoglu)
+3. Dimensions of Gender Equality: Unpacking Democratic and Communist Sozialization Experiences (with Hans Lueders and Eda Keremoğlu)